DeeJay/tweetmytheremin/README.md

-# tweetamin

-A theramin that tweets
+# This is a theramin that responds to tweets wiht the hashtag #tweetmytheremin

-We use a Raspberry Pi and an ultrasonic sensor to make a theramin.
-Then, it tweets!
+# It is based on VL53L0X Python interface on Raspberry Pi